Swanky Miami restaurants rocked by gun violence

 RAPPER ON DABABY'S ROSTER CHARGED IN MIAMI-BEACH SHOOTING

-Miami Beach Police said Tuesday that two suspects – Wisdom Awute, 21, and Christopher Urena, 29, – had been charged in connection to the shooting that broke out around 11:37 p.m. on the infamous Ocean Drive in South Beach.
+Miami Beach Police said Tuesday that two suspects – 21-year-old Wisdom Awute and 29-year-old Christopher Urena – had been charged in connection to the shooting that broke out around 11:37 p.m. on the infamous Ocean Drive in South Beach.

 Grammy-nominated rapper "DaBaby," whose real name is Jonathan Lyndale Kirk, was initially taken into custody for questioning but was released without charges connected to the incident.
 An arrest report says that a witness told police he recognized Awute as a rapper known as "Wisdom," who was allegedly a part of DaBaby’s entourage that night.